 There are many street cafes to grab a sausage and potato salad combo, but if you want a suggestion, I can recommend Königlicher Hirschgarten located not too far from Nymphenburg Palace.
 They offer simple regional food & a wide range of beer — making them a must-visit during our Munich itinerary.

-Once done, let’s start with our top things to do in Munich list.
+Once done, let’s start with our top things to do in the Munich list.
 And the first destination we will explore on day 2 will be the Nymphenburg summer palace.

 Also, read these budget tips for travelling in Europe if you are interested.

 The Nymphenburg Summer Palace

 Home to the former Royal family of Bavaria, the Nymphenburg Summer Palace is a must-see in any Munich travel itinerary.
-And since it’s one of the frequented places in town, I suggest you get there early morning so that you don’t have to deal with a big crowd.
+And since it’s one of the most frequented places in town, I suggest you get there early morning so that you don’t have to deal with a big crowd.

-There are different tickets for Nymphenburg Summer Palace, the basis on what all you want to see there.
-Out of all the places, I suggest you not to miss the main museum exhibition and the stable.
+There are different tickets for Nymphenburg Summer Palace, the basis of what you want to see there.
+Out of all the places, I suggest you do not miss the main museum exhibition and the stable.

 No matter which ticket you buy, head straight into the main museum first.
 The royal gardens are also worth visiting and can also be visited without a ticket.

 It is quite likely that you will end up spending a good share of your day at Nymphenburg Palace.
 Though an ideal visit can take an entire day, since we are short on time we will not spend more than half a day there.
 Next on our list will be lunch.

 Lunch At Hofbräuhaus

 Hofbräuhaus is one of the oldest and best beer gardens in the world and their one-litre beer steins during your 3 days in Munich travel itinerary is a must.

 Other than the beer, visit Hofbräuhaus for a typical Bavarian atmosphere as lederhosen-clad staff sling beer steins across tables.
 If you are an extrovert and travelling solo, go join other guests.
 The lively atmosphere in Hofbräuhaus is the best part, with everyone enjoying and having a jolly time.